nalwisidi/dotfiles/README.md

 # Dotfiles Project

 ## Overview
-This repository contains my personal configuration files for development and specially for DevOps, and automated setup script for macOS, with plans to expand to Linux and Windows.
+This repository contains my personal configuration files for development and specially for **DevOps**, and automated setup script for macOS, with plans to expand to Linux and Windows.

 ## Installation
 To set up your macOS environment, run the following command: